 If the skin quickly returns to normal without any hesitation that means your dog is well hydrated and you shouldn’t be worried.

 If, on the other hand, the skin appears to slowly or even stay up for a small amount of time before falling back into place, your dog may be dehydrated.

-Some other signs to look out for is if your dog’s nose and mouth is dry or if their gums appear sticky and pale.
+Some other signs to look out for are if your dog’s nose and mouth are dry or if their gums appear sticky and pale.